matrix-construct/construct/README.md

 _philosophy of its predecessors_ is still obvious throughout.

 Matrix is about giving you control over your communication; Construct is about giving you control over Matrix.
-We are liberal with what we accept for ideas and contributions.
 Whether you are optimizing the entire protocol or just filling a need only a few others might share: please support the project by contributing back.

 <h3 align="right">
 	Join us in <a href="https://matrix.to/#/#test:zemos.net">#test:zemos.net</a>